Tropico 4: Gameplay

-The game has 10 preconfigured maps, but the player can make their own island by choosing "Random Island".
+The game has ten preconfigured maps, but the player can make their own island by choosing "Random Island".
 Upon choosing a random island, a player may customize the size of the island, vegetation, mineral deposits, and elevation, as well as other game parameters.
 There are various expansion packs which give access to more islands.

 After choosing the island, the player may choose a premade avatar, some based on various Latin American and Caribbean leaders (such as Fidel Castro, Augusto Pinochet, "Papa Doc" Duvalier), or they can create their own avatar.
 For custom avatars, players may choose: gender, costumes, skin tone, hat, hairstyle, accessories, mustache, beard, earrings, traits, quality, and rise to power.
 After completing one mission, the character's current traits will level up.

 As El Presidente, the player can see every citizen's needs, happiness, skills, thoughts, and political ideology.
 The demands of Tropicans include food, health, leisure, and faith.
 These are fulfilled by erecting specific buildings.
 For example, if the citizens demand leisure, then the player must try to build a pub, restaurant, movie theater, or some other form of entertainment.
 Each individual citizen has a unique set of characteristics that influences their motivation, priorities and actions.

 A citizen unable to satisfy their needs will become unhappy and may protest peacefully, become a criminal, or join the rebels.
 Individual protesters negatively affect nearby citizens' respect for El Presidente, potentially influencing the next election, though El Presidente may personally calm the protester down.
 The player loses the game if El Presidente loses an election.
 As a group, rebels will periodically attack and attempt to destroy buildings.
 If they destroy the palace, the game is lost.
 Palace guards and an army are needed to defend against rebel attacks.

-There are a variety of factions in Tropico, each influencing the player's strategy.
-Tropicans join factions in different ways: some will fanatically support one faction, some are less fanatical but remain loyal, some switch sides according to the situation, and some prefer not to join certain factions or any faction at all.
+There are several political factions in Tropico 4, each with its own demands and expectations.
+Maintaining good relations with these factions is important, as satisfying their demands increases the happiness of their supporters, while poor relations can lead to faction-specific disasters.
+Because the factions often have competing interests, balancing their demands is a central part of the game's strategy.
 Appealing to the factions' needs is crucial to keeping the populace under control and avoiding being overthrown, be it by a coup d'état or by losing one of the elections held occasionally.
-However, some factions' policies and demands conflict with those of others.